fieldtrip/website/reference/ft_prepare_neighbours.md

    cfg.feedback      = 'yes' or 'no' (default = 'no')

- The EEG or MEG sensor positions can be present in the data or can be specified as cfg.elec          = structure with electrode positions or filename, see FT_READ_SENS cfg.grad          = structure with gradiometer definition or filename, see FT_READ_SENS
+ The EEG or MEG sensor positions can be present in the data or can be specified as cfg.elec          = structure with electrode positions, see FT_DATATYPE_SENS cfg.grad          = structure with gradiometer definition, see FT_DATATYPE_SENS cfg.elecfile      = name of file containing the electrode positions, see FT_READ_SENS cfg.gradfile      = name of file containing the gradiometer definition, see FT_READ_SENS

  The output is an array of structures with the "neighbours" which is structured like this: